Bpeduru/configure-ad/README.md

 </p>
 <p>
-Right click the Windows button on the bottom left of the screen and go to system --> Remot Desktop --> Select user that cnat remotely access this PC --> Add and then enter the name "Domain Users" and click check names.
+Right click the Windows button on the bottom left of the screen and go to system --> Remote Desktop --> Select users that can remotely access this PC --> Add and then enter the name "Domain Users" and click check names.
 Then click ok.
 This allows any of the users to remotely log onto client 1.

 </p>
 <br />